leosefcik/monaze-program/README.md

-# monaze-program
+(the following is the instructiton file in the release)

+MOŇÁZE copyrigth (not actually) leosefcik
-are You in finanical turmoil?
+- are You in finanical turmoil?
 Do you neeed to manage your finances better?
 Fear no more!
 Moňáze program will help you!

-(the following is the instruciton file for the release of moňáze)

-MOŇÁZE copyrigth (not actually) leosefcik moňáze is the only program you'll ever need for your finances!
+- moňáze is the only program you'll ever need for your finances!

 INSTRUCTIONS:
 when run the program (moňáze) you have to decision.
 If you type 1, you can enter your money (for example 190 money so i type 190), or type anything else (example: banan, square root of pi, square root of 16, computer) and you get random number between 50-100 money!